skeletonlabs/skeleton/.changeset/spotty-ads-care.md

 "@skeletonlabs/tw-plugin": patch
 ---

-chore: Table element styles now use a `md:` breakpoint for adjusting whitespace settings for cells
+chore: Table element styles now use the `md:` breakpoint for adjusting whitespace settings for cells